In recent years, the Analog Man King Of Tone pedal has earned a reputation as one of the most desirable guitar pedals ever made.

-This is especially so when you consider that in 2019, Bill Finnegan – the creator of the Klon Centaur – started up a small shop on Ebay.
-He sold the Klons he was making for around 10 times the amount that his original pedals sold for.
+This is especially so when you consider that in 2019, Bill Finnegan – the creator of the Klon Centaur – started up a small shop on Ebay he sold the Klons he was making for around 10 times the amount that his original pedals sold for.

 I want our pedals to be used by average players, professional players, young players.
 If I raised it much more than it is now, it would just be too expensive.
 I think the price that it’s at is correct.

 However I think it also because – as you might expect – guitarists appreciate and want to support companies that don’t price them out of the market.

-The King Of Tone Waiting List – Pt.
+The King of Tone waiting list – Pt.
 II

 Whilst I hope the reasons I’ve outlined above help to explain the popularity of the King Of Tone pedal, you might still be questioning why the waiting list is quite so long.

 Cynics have long asserted that the waiting list for the King Of Tone pedal is exaggerated to inflate demand.
-And truthfully when I first found out about the pedal, I felt the same.
+Truthfully when I first found out about the pedal, I felt the same.

 It was not until I researched the King Of Tone pedal and the company behind it in more detail, that I began to appreciate just why the waiting list is so long.

 If you are interested, Analog Man actually provide a lot of information about the King Of Tone waiting list on their website here.
 They run through the history of the pedal and help to explain why the waiting list is so long.
-I would recommend reading the page for 2 reasons:

 Firstly, it gives you a sense of the effort that Analog Man put into building the King Of Tone pedal.
 You can really tell how seriously they take their job and how deeply they care about quality.